cr0sis/yeetlight/README.md

 # yeetlight
 A python GUI script with multi bulb profile support, to control Yeelight (xiaomi) smartbulbs.

-This is a very early draft with just 4 options, which I use the most.
-See todo.txt for more information.

 ## Setup

 You will need to ensure you have tkinter (should be standard but I found I had to install it) and yeelight installed via pip